Global corporations Sinopec, Vitol, Total and Glencore each earn

 a closer look.

-geared toward more than 30 countries.
-In fact, if you are looking
+specific ETF geared toward more than 30 countries.
+In fact, if you

-to target specific countries such as Turkey, Belgium or Malaysia,
+are looking to target specific countries such as Turkey, Belgium or

-these funds are your only direct path to them.
-Many of these funds
+Malaysia, these funds are your only direct path to them.
+Many of

-platform already covered manybases , so they've constructed ETFs
+iShares platform already covered manybases , so they've constructed

-that take a slight detour from the traditional country-fund ETF
+ETFs that take a slight detour from the traditional country-fund

-focused on the largest companies among the Andean nations of South
+largest companies among the Andean nations of South America.

 Global X also offers a handful of China-focused ETFs, with each